thanhtaita/ScavengerHunt/README.md

 Implement secure session management to protect against session fixation and session hijacking attacks.
 Use techniques like session timeouts and secure cookies.
 6. API Security:
-App includes APIs, secure them with authentication mechanisms like API keys or OAuth, and implement rate limiting to prevent abuse.
+The app includes APIs.
+Secure them with authentication mechanisms like API keys or OAuth, and implement rate limiting to prevent abuse.
 7. Database Security:
 Use parameterized queries or an ORM (Object-Relational Mapping) to interact with the database to prevent SQL injection.
 Apply the principle of least privilege when configuring database access.